sondregronas/Rom-Detective/README.md

 <img src="media/add_roms.gif">

+For RPCS3 & LaunchBox you need to remove the emulator from the ROMs, so it will launch the generated .bat file instead.
+(This is a limitation of RPCS3 only looking for game data where the symlink is, and not the actual EBOOT.BIN)

 ## Why?
 In order to more easily update the library inside an emulation launcher (such as LaunchBox), proper naming schemes & file structure is key for good results, but not always permitted depending on the ROM type.